Go back

 2. Practice out loud, not just in your head

 Speaking aloud helps train your voice and timing.
 It also helps you identify areas where you may hesitate.
+This habit is especially valuable when building strong communication skills for interviews, where clear delivery and confidence matter most.

 3. Use visualization exercises